Steak au Poivre

 Instructions

-• Heat a large pan over high heat.
+• Heat a large pan over medium-high heat.
 Add a splash of oil to the pan then add the steak.
 Allow to cook for 2-3 minutes per side until well-browned.

-• Remove the steak from the pan and allow to rest while you make the sauce.
+• Transfer steaks to a plate and pour over the butter and aromatics.
+Allow to rest while you make the sauce.

-• Remove the garlic and thyme from the pan.
-Add the onion/shallot and garlic and cook until soft and translucent.
+• Add the onion/shallot and garlic to the pan and cook until soft and translucent.

-• Pour in the beef stock (you can use brandy as well if you prefer) then allow to simmer, scraping the sticky bits off the bottom of the pan.
+• Pour in the beef stock (you can use brandy as well if you prefer) then allow to simmer, scraping the browned bits off the bottom of the pan.

-• Pour in the cream and add the mustard, lemon juice and cracked pepper.
+• Pour in the cream and stir in the mustard, lemon juice and cracked pepper.
 Bring to a simmer and cook for 5 minutes until the sauce has reduced slightly and coats the back of a spoon.

 • Season with salt then serve over the steak.